 A good exercise regimen for a patient with neuropathy will start slowly and gradually build up over time according to the needs and

 abilities of the patient.
 Low-impact exercises such as tai chi, yoga, and swimming place little-to-no stress on the feet and can be ideal additions to a program.

-Before starting any sort of fitness program, patients with neuropathy should always speak with a professional to ensure what theyre doing is safest and best for their feet.
+Before starting any sort of fitness program, patients with peripheral neuropathy should always speak with a professional to ensure what theyre doing is safest and best for their feet.
 Our expert team can treat and help patients manage peripheral neuropathy.
-Contact our Ottawa Foot Clinic today by calling (613) 595-9700 or use our convenient online form.
+Contact our Ottawa clinic today by calling (613) 595-9700 or use our convenient online form.

-Causes of sesamoiditis are varied but all have to do with the same thing: damage from a sudden impact or, most often, from long-standing overload causing inflammation, swelling and tenderness down to the tiny sesamoid bones and tendons running under your big toe joints.
+Causes of sesamoiditis are varied but all have to do with the same thing: damage to the sesamoid bones and tendons under your big toe.
 Some of the most common reasons this happens are:

-- Repetitive impacts due to a specific physical activity even healthy people can develop this condition if you increase activity too quickly, sustain same activity for too long or repeat it too often.
-Activities that put you more at risk include – but are not limited to – squash, tennis, running on the ball of your foot, and squatting (such as a baseball catcher or weight lifter)
+- Overuse, sudden increase in physical activity and sport injury.
+Even young, healthy people can develop this condition.
+If you increase activity too quickly or sustain a specific activity for too long when your bones and tendons are not in top shape.
+Activities that put your sesamoid bones more at risk include squash, tennis, running on the ball of your foot, and squatting (such as a baseball catcher or a weight lifter)

-- Premature osteoarthritis wear and tear on the bones and joints by your big toes
+- Osteoarthritis wear and tear on the bones and joints by your big toes

 Maintaining healthy balance can be crucial for older patients as well as those of any age who have reduced sensation in their feet from conditions such as peripheral neuropathy.
 With the use of simple exercise, however, balance can be slowly improved or maintained.